jadijadi/lpic1book/content/1012_boot_the_system.md

 ### Kernel

 The Kernel is the core of your operating system, the LINUX itself.
 Your bootloader loads the kernel in the memory and runs it.
-But kernel needs some initial info to start; things like drivers are necessary to work with the hardware.
+But kernel needs some initial info to start; Things like drivers are necessary to work with the hardware.
 Those are stored in `initrd` or `initramfs` alongside the kernel and used during the boot.

 You can also send parameters to the kernel during the boot using the Grub configs.
 For example, sending a 1 or S will result the system booting in single-user mode (recovery).
 Or you can force your graphics to work in 1024×768x24 mode by passing `vga=792` to the Kernel during the boot.